-Thank you for visiting our consultation website to find out more about our proposals.
+Thank you for visiting our consultation website

 The proposals include up to 150 new homes (including affordable housing) and public open space.